NeilJustice/Cloudundancy/README.md

 12/02/2020: Work in progress.

-### Linux Jenkins Jobs Which Compile, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize Cloudundancy
+### Linux Jenkins Jobs Which Build, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize Cloudundancy

-A Jenkins Blue Ocean build pipeline builds the following Cloudundancy Jenkins jobs on Fedora 33:
+A Jenkins Blue Ocean build pipeline builds the following Cloudundancy Jenkins jobs on Fedora 33 to build Cloudundancy with Clang and GCC:

 12/02/2020: Work in progress.

-### Windows Jenkins Jobs Which Compile Cloudundancy
+### Windows Jenkins Jobs Which Build Cloudundancy

-A Jenkins Blue Ocean build pipeline builds the following Cloudundancy Jenkins jobs on Windows 10:
+A Jenkins Blue Ocean build pipeline builds the following Cloudundancy Jenkins jobs on Windows 10 to build Cloudundancy with Visual Studio 2019:

 ![Cloudundancy Windows Jenkins Jobs](Screenshots/CloudundancyWindowsJenkinsJobs.png)

-## 4 Commands To Build And Install Cloudundancy On Linux
+## How To Build Cloudundancy From Source On Linux With Clang

 ```
 git clone https://github.com/NeilJustice/Cloudundancy